nipafx/nipafx.dev/content/videos/2021-02-11-brian-goetz-25h.md

 > Today's problems come from yesterday's solutions.

-Brian and I talk about a few things that annoy Java developers today, why they are the way they are, and what could have been done differently.
+At [the 25-hour live stream](25h-java), Brian and I talk about a few things that annoy Java developers today, why they are the way they are, and what could have been done differently.
 Our topics (link to timestamps in video):

 * [What's wrong with serialization?](https://www.youtube.com/watch?v=ZyTH8uCziI4&t=03m28s)
 * [How it could've been better](https://www.youtube.com/watch?v=ZyTH8uCziI4&t=12m06s)